jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 no data could be used until the request finishes.
 In the election results example, no results could be shown until they had all been announced.

+Under Node, the standard http library provides a view of the response as a standard ReadableStream so is very amenable to a streaming interpretation of http.
+Because in Node all streams provide a common API regardless of their source, there is no reason not to allow arbitrary streams to be read.
+Although Oboe is intended primarily as a REST client, under Node it will be capable of reading data from any transport.
+For example, a local file, an ftp server, cryptography, or the process's standard are all implemented using streams.

 Handling transport failures
 ---------------------------